aaa13theauthor/HA/dujeva the island.md

 ##### overview
-  a strange girl who watches the world around finds her imgaination and perspective create reality itself upon her understanding of this her body is destoryed by [umi the tyrannt]. rather then dying the girl binds her soul with the land which birthed her thus making her like umi, quasi-immortal. her ablities matured in this state that splits the world into many differ layers, some of those layers are explained by the 19 parallels, the others will be detailed in this document.
+  a strange girl who watches the world around finds her imgaination and perspective create reality itself upon her understanding of this her body is destoryed by [umi the tyrannt]. rather then dying the girl binds her soul with the land which birthed her thus making her like umi, an quasi-immortal or bound celestial. her ablities matured in this state that splits the world into many differ layers, some of those layers are explained by the 19 parallels, the others will be detailed in this document.